“You ever brewed beer before?”

 Riel Brewery – Phnom Penh

-Riel is probably the least well-known brewery in Phnom Penh, probably because they don’t have a dedicated tasting room.
+Riel is perhaps the least well-known brewery in Phnom Penh, probably because they don’t have a dedicated tasting room.
 That’s a real shame, because they’re producing some of the country’s best tasting craft beer.
 While you sadly can’t visit Riel’s brewery, you fortunately can find it on tap at a few places around the city, which is why I headed to Brooklyn Pizza in the swanky neighborhood by the Russian Market.

 Like Botanico, Riel is brewed by a couple of Americans who fell in love with Cambodia but missed the deliciously experimental beers from back home.
 Riel’s producing several different beers right now: a toasted coconut brown ale (this is Southeast Asia, why wouldn’t you throw in some coconut?), an IPA, a grapefruit pale ale, and a summer session ale.